woshiweiha0/EG1311_DESIGN-AND-MAKE/README.md

 ## Team Contributions

 - Produced multiple design iterations from initial mock-ups to the final working robot
-- Created detailed **Fusion 360 CAD models** for the robot structure and catapult
+- Created detailed **Fusion360 CAD models** for the robot structure and catapult
 - Documented the entire design and testing process in the final report

 ---